gridgrad/advaita/README.md

 compatible with M5Launcher

 ## usage
-Press 1,2 or 3 to excercise with the desired preset / pattern
+Press 1, 2 or 3 to excercise with the desired preset/pattern

 ## bindings